antitoine/lxd-functions/README.md

 Copy the example of configration file `/path/to/lxd-functions/config.sh.example` to `/path/to/lxd-functions/config.sh` and edit it, specially check that :

  * `LXD_SOURCE_DIR` need to match with the path of LXD containers in your system
- * `LXD_MOUNT_DIR`, it's where containers will be mounted.
+ * `LXD_MOUNT_DIR` it's where containers will be mounted.
 The default value is `/var/lxd`.
-It will be automaticaly created if you run the script.
+It will be automatically created if you run the script.

-To allow bash-completion to work, you need to give read access of the `/var/lib/lxd/containers` like this :
+To allow bash-completion to work, you need to give read access of the `LXD_SOURCE_DIR`.
+To automatically add read access, run the following command: `lxd-bash-completion`
-`sudo chmod ugo+r /var/lib/lxd/containers/`

 **No need to change an existing LXD container, this script use the LXD API without container modification !**